• bio •

 Yet I was gathered up by some extraordinary people, to whom I owe the stable platform upon which all else has been built.

 Sometimes blood has nothing to do with love at all.

 June 2012 - La Huerta Santa María, Spain

-In 2012 she recovered her birth name, Roanne Sikking, and now uses Anne Sikking and A. Sikking for all of her work.
+In 2012 Anne recovered her birth name, Roanne Sikking.
+She now uses Anne Sikking and A. Sikking for all of her work.